215-967-9070

 Automatic Divorce After Long Separation in PA

 Does a Long Separation Lead to an Automatic Divorce in Pennsylvania?
-If you have ever heard the saying, “if it is too easy, or too good to be true, then it probably is”?
-That is the spot on answer to
+If you have ever heard the saying, “if it’s too good to be true, then it probably is?”
+That is the spot on answer to anything being “automatic” as

 Child Support If the Other Parent is In Jail